Youweiyoyo/loTPower/README.md

 # loTPower
+This project is developed using Tuya SDK, which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.
+For more information, please check Tuya Developer Website.
-Internet of things smart single plug
+A smart IoT single plug